Back to Dark-mode Guide

 User Testing Approaches

-• Conduct testing specifically in low-light environments, preferably not by candlelight unless that's your target demographic
+• Conduct testing specifically in low-light environments

 Device and Display Testing

-• Test on OLED/AMOLED screens where dark mode offers true blacks darker than the inside of a coal mine at midnight
+• Test on OLED/AMOLED screens where dark mode offers true blacks

 Tools like BrowserStack can help test across multiple device types, while screen recording sessions in different lighting conditions can reveal usability issues not obvious during development.
 After all, the only thing worse than no testing is the false confidence of incomplete testing.